 Funerals at St. John’s, Toorak, during the COVID-19 pandemic

 Many people wish to farewell their loved ones at St. John’s and we are honoured to care for families wherever possible.
 Now that the most recent lockdown has eased, funerals are permitted to have 50 mourners plus the staff required to conduct the service.
-Social distancing is still encouraged.
-Masks must be carried.
-Please ensure that you sign in using the QR code (this is preferred) or on the paper register if you do not have a smartphone, please ask someone to assist you with signing in electronically.
+Social distancing is required and masks must be worn.
+Please ensure that you sign in using the QR code using your smartphone.
+If you do not have a smartphone, please ask someone to assist you with signing in electronically.

 - St. John’s clergy are available to conduct funerals at St. John’s church, at a funeral chapel, or at the graveside.